CHAPTER Rev 1700 FINANCIAL ACCOUNTING FOR CITIES AND TOWNS

 (10) Recreational or cultural buildings;

-(b) Account 4550, library, shall be for expenditures related to the operations and maintenance of the public library system and facilities;
+(b) Account 4550, “Library,” shall be for expenditures related to the operations and maintenance of the public library system and facilities;

-(c) Account 4583, patriotic purposes, shall be for expenditures related to public celebrations for holidays and other purposes; and
+(c) Account 4583, “Patriotic Purposes,” shall be for expenditures related to public celebrations for holidays and other purposes; and

-(d) Account 4589, other culture and recreation, shall be for expenditures for culture and recreation activities not classified in (a) through (c) above.
+(d) Account 4589, “Other Culture and Recreation,” shall be for expenditures for culture and recreation activities not classified in (a) through (c) above.

-Source. #6335, eff 9-24-96 (from Rev 1707); ss by #8179, eff 9-24-04
+Source. #6335, eff 9-24-96 (from Rev 1707); ss by #8179, eff 9-24-04; ss by #10214, eff 10-24-12; ss by #13489, eff 11-15-22 (see Revision Note at chapter heading for Rev 1700)

-Rev 1705.11 Function: Conservation.
+Rev 1705.11 Conservation.
 Expenditures related to the conservation and development of natural resources shall be as follows:

-(b) Account 4612, purchase of natural resources, shall be for expenditures related to the acquisition of natural resources including:
+(b) Account 4612, “Purchase of Natural Resources,” shall be for expenditures related to the acquisition of natural resources including:

 (1) Water;